Poems About Life: Homepage The website title, Poems About Life, on a blue, green and black background

 by Ken Sanes

-dialing customer service on the telephone,
+dialing the Pets-R-Us help line on the telephone,

-you can press telephone buttons one, two or four.
+and press telephone buttons one, two or four.

 Annoyed, I pressed one.
-But then there was more
+But then there was more,

 when the voice once again asked me to press,